awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

         cd ~\.aws

-3. Use a text editor (vim, emacs, notepad, wordpad) to create a text file (no extension) named “credentials”.
+3. Use a text editor (vim, emacs, notepad) to create a text file (no extension) named “credentials”.
 In this file you should have the following text.

         [default]
         aws_access_key_id = <Your access key>